Our Team

 I have been an entrepreneur for my career, have my MBA from Purdue, have owned a painting franchise, worked as an investment broker, ran a division for a state agency, etc. I knew in 2012 I wanted to own and run my own facility.
 I began coaching a few athletes in my garage while I was developing a plan and learning as much as I could about having my own training facility.

-I’ve competed in local CrossFit, weightlifting, strongman, running, and triathlon competitions.
+I’ve competed in local competitions, weightlifting, strongman, running, and triathlon competitions.
 I’ve also judged them as well.
 I went to the Central East Regionals in 2012.

 I love helping others become healthier.
 It is tremendously rewarding and is truly fun for me.
 My goal is for my athletes to adopt a mindset that this is a lifestyle.
 There are no shortcuts.
 Hard work, strong habits, and solid coaching can enable athletes to do 10X more than they think capable.
 Success is our standard.
 We have the best fitness facility in the county and we want to improve significantly from there.